 Massachusetts and Rhode Island Workers Suffer Job-Related Electrocutions Every Day

-Electricians and their apprentices suffer almost one-fifth of job-related electrocutions in this country, but live wire injuries and burns-as well as electrocution deaths-can happen to employees in every industry.
+Electricians and their apprentices suffer many of the job-related electrocutions in this country, but live wire injuries and burns-as well as electrocution deaths-can happen to employees in every industry.
 Construction workers are electrocuted every year, from welders, carpenters and plumbers to heavy machinery operators, bricklayers, painters and sheet rockers.
 Jobs in which workers handle electrical wires, outlets, transformers or circuit breakers pose electrocution risks every day.
-More than 40 percent of worker electrocution fatalities happen when a worker or the equipment he or she is using comes into contact with live, overhead power lines.
+Many worker electrocution fatalities happen when a worker or the equipment he or she is using comes into contact with live, overhead power lines.
 The result can be severe burn injuries, nerve pain, neurological damage, pain or numbness in the hands or feet, even broken bones and work-related heart attacks.
 We know how devastating these injuries can be for victims and their families-and we can help.

 High Voltage Shock Injuries at Work?
 Electrocuted On the Job?
 Call a Tough Work Comp Lawyer

 If you were electrocuted on the job or lost a loved one in a work-related fatal electrocution, call the Law Offices of Deborah G. Kohl at (508)677-4900 or contact us online for a free case evaluation.
-We fight hard for the rights of electrocuted workers and we'll fight hard for you too.
+Our workers' compensation attorneys fight hard for the rights of electrocuted workers and we'll fight hard for you too.
 Every discussion is confidential and there is no obligation.
 Serving the Providence, RI, Fall River and Foxborough, MA region.